mithil957/Backtest/README.md

 Requirements:
 - In order to run the code, you will need to get an alpha vantage key and a quandl key.
 - https://www.alphavantage.co/ and https://docs.quandl.com/

-I am going to make updates to this, such as optimizing some of the parameters.
-Also, right now the backtest only takes into account 1 asset.
-I want to program it so it can backtest a given portfolio.

 If you have any backtest ideas, shoot me an email at mviradia957@gmail.com.